-- Vinoteca (see above) is a thriving wine and food destination with a branch in Farringdon and another coming soon in the City.
+- Vinoteca (see above) is a thriving wine and food destination with a branch in Farringdon and another in the Bloomberg building in the City.

 - Vinoteca opened their most recent branch in the newly redeveloped King's Cross area.
 It also has a well-maintained wine-shop section.

 - Chez Bruce is one of the stars of south London dining, with its unassuming but elegant dining room and comprehensive wine selection.

 - The Glasshouse is, like Chez Bruce, one of Nigel Platts-Martin's restaurants, and therefore comes with guarantees of very good service and wine nous, as well as Michelin-starred food.

 - Medlar in Chelsea has hundreds of wines on their list, and is a popular destination for wine-trade lunches.

 - RSJ is a most individual restaurant near Waterloo station which has a famous list of Loire Valley wines and which recently changed to Asian-style cooking.

 - The Ledbury, a Platts-Martin restaurant, boasts two Michelin stars and an extensive wine list including some attractive older vintages.